po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/27-Evr_Git-Revert/README.md

 * Check the `script.js` file to see if the `Sortable` interaction is no longer there.

-* If we look at the [Git Revert Docs](https://git-scm.com/docs/git-revert#_options), we see various options we can also use.
-One useful option is to pass in the `HEAD` which will revert the latest commit, as follows:
+* If we look at the [Git Revert Docs](https://git-scm.com/docs/git-revert#_options), we see various options that we can also use.
+One useful option is to pass in the `HEAD`, which will revert the latest commit, as follows:

   ```bash
   git revert HEAD